rasolo/pokemon/readme.md

 Use previews of the .NET Core SDK In Visual Studio 2019
 1. Tools
+2. Options
-2. Projects and Solutions
+3. Projects and Solutions
-3. .NET Core
+4. .NET Core
-4. Check "Use previews of the .NET Core SDK"
+5. Check "Use previews of the .NET Core SDK"

 ___